 The postpartum essentials and care kit recommended are geared toward vaginal deliveries of full-term babies and recovery after normal delivery.
 C-sections will be referred to occasionally, but that’s not the focus of this post.

 This post contains affiliate links.
 If you click on one and make a purchase, I may receive a commission at no extra cost to you.

 Postpartum essentials vs. postpartum “maybes”

 Now, I don’t like buying unnecessary cr*p, excuse my language.
-Both from a waste and a financial point of view – plus, if you’ve started on the more exciting parts of preparing for baby, like buying cute baby clothes (or collecting just-as-cute hand-me-downs) and decorating the nursery, you know just how quickly all the baby stuff accumulates.
+Both from a waste and a financial point of view.
+Plus, if you’ve started on the more exciting parts of preparing for baby, like buying cute baby clothes (or collecting just-as-cute hand-me-downs) and organizing them in the nursery dresser or closet, you know just how quickly all the baby stuff accumulates.
 Into mountains somehow, in a matter of minutes.

 Then you have the arduous task of getting rid of all this stuff, for years to come it would seem…

 So while some products are definitely postpartum essentials, others are less so.

 These postpartum “maybes” you may or may not need depending on which delightful after-effect you’re hit with post-delivery.
 As long as you know about these things, you can simply add them to your Amazon shopping basket or be sure that your pharmacy has them in stock.
 Then you’ll know exactly what to get and where to find them if and when you need.